1-Ethynylcyclohexanol

 1-Ethynylcyclohexanol (ECX) is an alkynyl alcohol derivative which is both a synthetic precursor to, and an active metabolite of the tranquilizer ethinamate, and has similar sedative, anticonvulsant and muscle relaxant effects.
 It has been sold as a designer drug, first being identified in the UK in March 2012.

 Preparation

 1-Ethynylcyclohexanol can be prepared from cyclohexanone by the reacting it with sodium acetylide in liquid ammonia, followed by an acidic work-up.

+Acetylene also directly reacts with cyclohexanone under basic conditions in liquid ammonia.
+The base is usually sodium hydroxide or potassium hydroxide.
+The base deprotonates the acetylene, which then attacks the carbonyl group.
+The alkoxide is then converted to the alcohol by the proton that was removed from the acetylene.